DataDog/datadog-api-client-java/api_docs/v2/DashboardListsApi.md

         //appKeyAuth.setApiKeyPrefix("Token");

         DashboardListsApi apiInstance = new DashboardListsApi(defaultClient);
-        Long dashboardListId = 56L; // Long | ID of the dashboard list to update items from DashboardListItems body = new DashboardListItems(); // DashboardListItems | New dashboards of the dashboard list try {
+        Long dashboardListId = 56L; // Long | ID of the dashboard list to update items from.
+        DashboardListItems body = new DashboardListItems(); // DashboardListItems | New dashboards of the dashboard list. try {
             DashboardListItems result = api.updateDashboardListItems(dashboardListId)
                 .body(body)